ktmeaton/ncov-recombinant/docs/sphinx/source/development.md

 ### Trigger 4 | New Designated Lineage

-1. Complete all steps for Trigger 3 | New Proposed Lineage, except:
+1. Complete all steps for <a href="development.html#trigger-3-new-proposed-lineage">Trigger 3 | New Proposed Lineage</a> except:

     - Include no more than 10 representative sequences.
     - Make the data directory `data/X*` instead of `data/proposed*`.